jonsulman/gcloud-vault-action/README.md

 `script` can execute multiple lines.

 When `setBigQueryBiEngineReservation` is set to true the github action also expects the `googleProjectId` and `reservationBytesInGB` to be passed as a parameter to the script.
 The `location` parameter is set to a default value of US (multiple region in United States).
-If the location needs to be more specific pass the appropriate value e.g (us-west2, us-east4)
+If the location needs to be more specific pass an appropriate value e.g (us-west2, us-east4).
+The `reservationBytesInGB` parameter expects an Integer value, if 1.7 is passed it will treat the value as 1.
+Setting the value to 0 would delete the BI Engine reservation.